The Coffey Blog

 Audience-specific content: Who you target should depend on your specific goals.
 We know women make the majority of healthcare decisions in households, so writing and angling content for them often makes good sense.

-Unique formats: Are you stuck in a story-plus-a-sidebar rut?
-Mix it up with creative formats such as infographics, image-based articles, charts and quizzes.
+Alternative formats: Are you stuck in a story-plus-a-sidebar rut?
+Mix it up with creative options such as infographics, image-based articles, charts and quizzes.

 A blend of heavy and light topics: Covering serious health conditions and treatments may be a goal.
 But does your content mix sound like the "Pain and Suffering" issue?
 Again, think of your readers.
 Add in a little lightness and cheer with some consumer-friendly wellness content, such as a recipe or fun health tips.

 On the other extreme, you don't want an issue that's all fluff with nothing substantial, new or interesting.
 That might make your magazine or newsletter too easy to dismiss.
 So keep that in mind too.

 In addition, here are a few tips for adjusting the flow to gain and keep readers' attention:

 - Front-load.
 Put the most engaging content up front in your issue.

 - Group related or similar content.
 Tying ideas together can make your publication more cohesive and help readers better absorb the information.
 For example, multiple stories on heart health could make a great spread.
 And promos for new services or technologies could be grouped together on an innovation-themed page.